BathHacked/street-level-crime/README.md

 # UK Street Level Crime Updater

-As set of tools for fetching a geographic subset of data.police.uk street level crimes & optionally uploading to a Socrata dataset.
+A set of tools for fetching a geographic subset of data.police.uk street level crimes & optionally uploading to a Socrata dataset.

 ## Install